hwdsl2/whisper-install/README.md

 2. Creates a `whisper` system user and group
 3. Creates a Python virtual environment at `/opt/whisper/venv`
 4. Installs `faster-whisper`, `fastapi`, `uvicorn`, and `python-multipart`
+5. Generates an API key for fresh installs
-5. Writes the configuration to `/etc/whisper/whisper.conf`
+6. Writes the configuration to `/etc/whisper/whisper.conf`
-6. Installs and starts the `whisper` systemd service
+7. Installs and starts the `whisper` systemd service

 The first start will download the selected model from HuggingFace.
 This can take several minutes depending on the model size and network speed.
 The model is cached in `/var/lib/whisper` and reused on subsequent starts.